Neale-Lab/ConcertedCutsInRecEvents/Readme.txt

 Note: the scripts in this repository require input from the pipeline from Neale-Lab/OctadRecombinationMapping

 Instructions: Download all files from this repository and store them in a directory.
+Unzip any archived files.
 The scripts can then be run.
 Check each script for additional instructions written as comments.

 List of relevant output